Winter, err, Gutenberg is coming

 If you've been using WordPress to write your blog posts, things will soon be changing.
 WordPress is, as of writing, in version 4.9.8.
 The number convention used by tech folk is important because the first digit denotes a major release.
 WordPress 5 is just around the corner and it is a major release!
 It's been called the 'Gutenberg' release.

-Gutenberg is the integrated editor that you will use to write your posts.
-I’m using Gutenberg to write this post – take a look at the screenshot I created when I clicked the new post button.
+Gutenberg is the integrated editor that you will use to write your WordPress posts.
+I'm using Gutenberg to write this post - take a look at the screenshot I created when I clicked the new post button.

 This release is a huge leap forward in functionality and brings WordPress in line with most other popular editors.
 If you've ever used Medium or created a LinkedIn 'Article' then this will all be pretty familiar territory.